In this post we learn how to build an automatic street light circuit using LDR and relay.

 This bias activates transistor Q1 while transistor Q2 remains in the off state due to the absence of bias at its base.

-Consequently, the relay coil remain unpowered and remains in a deactivated state.
+Thus, the relay coil remain unpowered and remains in a deactivated state.

-In this scenario, there is no bias at the base of transistor Q1 causing it to switch off.
+In this scenario there is no bias at the base of transistor Q1 causing it to switch off.

-With bias applied to the base of transistor Q2 it is turned on supplying power to the relay coil, thus activating it.
+With bias applied to the base of transistor Q2 it is turned on supplying power to the relay coil thus activating it.

 This action leads to the illumination of the output bulb.